 - Your component will be updated with the latest driver using this method.

 After trying the above methods, you shouldn’t face the System Thread Exception Not Handled error on your Windows 10 system.
 If you still face the same, then it might be a hardware issue and you should check for the faulty hardware.
+Hope this article was helpful.

 Last Updated on